ckrivacic/helix_matcher/README.md

 # list the possible designs, and you can choose one by pressing the corresponding number (the plot needs to be the focus window) and then
 # pressing <Enter>.
 ```

-At this stage, you should check your filtered output (located in `<worspace_path>/rifdock_outputs/<target_name>/filtered/`, to make sure you have enough helices (and not so many that matching will be intractable).
-1-4 helices per protein residue seems to work well.

 To provide HELIX a custom filter file, use the following formatting.
 These filters can be provided to the `filter`, `analyze_designs`, and `plot_designs` commands.
 ```